github/contributors/README.md

 ## Example use cases

 - As a maintainer, you may want to acknowledge contributors from various organisations in a discussion post
+- A repository wants to track contributions from organisations

 ## Support